Into the West (miniseries): Episode 2: "Manifest Destiny"

 After living among the Lakota people, Jacob decides to take his wife and daughter Margaret Light Shines east to Wheelerton, Virginia.
 Jacob's family gives Thunder Heart Woman a much colder reception than her family gave him.
 After living in Wheelerton for a time, Jacob decides to take his family, now including a young son Abraham High Wolf, back west.

-This time, Jacob's brother Jethro (Skeet Ulrich) decides to come along.
-They are also accompanied by Jacob's three young female cousins; Leah Wheeler (Emily Holmes), Rachel Wheeler (Jessica Capshaw), and Naomi Wheeler (Keri Russell).
+This time, Jacob's brother Jethro decides to come along.
+They are also accompanied by Jacob's three young female cousins; Leah Wheeler, Rachel Wheeler, and Naomi Wheeler.
 The three girls have been unlucky in love and are lured by the tales of excitement out west.

 Meanwhile, Thunder Heart Woman's two oldest brothers, Dog Star and Running Fox argue over whether or not to adopt white technology.
 The disagreement comes to a boil and the two agree to part ways, splitting the tribe.

 After working their way west for several years, the Wheeler clan arrives at Independence, Missouri.
-Jacob, now with a second son Jacob Junior High Cloud, wants to go west to California or the Oregon country, but Thunder Heart Woman and some of the others wish to remain in Missouri.
-Jacob eventually convinces the others to go to California and they join a wagon train led by Stephen Hoxie (Beau Bridges) who is a better salesman than a leader.
-Among the other settlers is a German immigrant preacher named Hobbes (Derek de Lint), a free black family fleeing racial prejudice, and several former mountain men.
+Jacob, now with a second son Jacob Junior High Cloud, wants to go west to California or the Oregon Country, but Thunder Heart Woman and some of the others wish to remain in Missouri.
+Jacob eventually convinces the others to go to California and they join a wagon train led by Stephen Hoxie who is a better salesman than a leader.
+Among the other settlers is a German immigrant preacher named Hobbes, a free black family fleeing racial prejudice, and several former mountain men.

 The wagon train passage is filled with dangers: Leah Wheeler is thrown from the wagon during the crossing of a river and drowns, and the young son of the black pioneers is killed by stampeding cattle during a thunder storm.
 But life also continues: Rachel and Naomi take husbands from among the wagon trail guides.
 Later, while traversing a pass, a wagon breaks free, knocks Rachel down and runs over her leg, causing a severe compound fracture.
 The leg eventually becomes infected and must be amputated.
 Preacher Hobbes is the closest thing to a doctor available, but he botches the operation and Rachel dies.

 Cholera breaks out, killing the wife of the black pioneer.
 Those exposed, including Jacob, Thunder Heart Woman, the children, and Jethro must stay behind under quarantine while the main body of the wagon train carries on.
 Naomi and her husband, who have not been exposed, go on with the others.
 Jethro is afflicted with symptoms of cholera but recovers, and no new outbreaks occur after Jacob orders that all drinking water be boiled.
 They rush to catch up with the main body, but find it was attacked by Cheyenne warriors, and all except Naomi were killed.